Betty Broadbent: Career

-Broadbent’s interest in tattooing began at the age of fourteen, when, while working as a nanny in Atlantic City, she met Jack Redcloud on the boardwalk.
-Redcloud was covered in tattoos, which fascinated Broadbent.
-This fascination would lead Redcloud to introduce Broadbent to his tattoo artist, Charlie Wagner.
-In 1927, Wagner, alongside several other tattoo artists, including Tony Rhineagear, Joe Van Hart, and Red Gibbons (husband of fellow tattooed performer Artoria Gibbons), tattooed a bodysuit of over 565 tattoos on Broadbent.
+Circus career

 Charlie Wagner was friends with the circus man Clyde Ingalls.
 When Ingalls discovered Broadbent’s passion for tattooing, he offered her a position at the circus.
 In the same year, Broadbent began exhibiting her art with the Ringling Brothers and Barnum and Bailey Circus.
 While working at the circus, Broadbent also trained as a steer rider who would perform with circus performer Tom Mix.
 Later in Broadbent’s career, she learned how to ride horses and mules.

-In addition to exhibiting her art, Broadbent worked as a tattoo artist.
-She worked in shops across the country, including in Montreal, San Francisco, and New York.
+International tours

 In 1937, she began to work internationally.
 She spent time working for independent circuses in both New Zealand and Australia.
 After her return home to the United States and until her retirement in 1967, she continued to perform and travel with a sideshow.

-While working in a sideshow in 1939, Broadbent challenged the traditional views of beauty for women during the 1930s by participating in a beauty pageant at the 1939 New York World's Fair.
+1939 New York World's Fair

+While appearing in showman John Hix's Strange As It Seems exhibition at the 1939 New York World's Fair in New York City, she entered the world's first televised beauty contest, the Fairest of the Fair competition.
+Although she did not win, her appearance challenged conventional ideas of beauty by placing a heavily tattooed circus performer alongside contestants who represented the era's traditional standards of femininity.
+Wearing the same costume she used in her circus act, Broadbent revealed her tattoos by opening a long cape before the judges and audience.

+Tattoo artist

+In addition to exhibiting her art, Broadbent worked as a tattoo artist.
+She worked in shops across the country, including in Montreal, San Francisco, and New York.

+Death

 Broadbent died in her sleep while living in Florida on March 28, 1983.